 These are projects that are finished.
 I have no plans to update them — they're a snapshot of a moment in time.

-- @git_commands is a Twitter bot that tweets randomly-generated git commands twice a day, and is still more coherent than git’s actual UI.
-Made with Cheap Bots Done Quick.
+- @git_commands is a Twitter bot that tweets procedurally-generated git commands twice a day, and is still more coherent than git's actual UI.

 - antipodes was my entry in the first Icelandic Game Industry game jam.